DaniXmir/GlassVr/README.md

 i only tested the driver on my vitrue pro xr but it should work no problem on other glasses

-there 4 different driver you can choose,
+there are 4 different driver you can choose from,
 <table border="1">
   <tr>
     <td>monoscopic</td>